In the world of accidents, close calls, and near-misses, perhaps nothing is more chilling than incidents involving nuclear weapons.

 This was about the year 2000—pre-9/11—and I couldn’t believe they let me go to all these bases.
 I spent time at the Air Force Space Command, I spent time at Kirtland Air Force Base.
 And a lot of the people I met who were with the US Space Command were former [nuclear] missileers.
 It was just a logical career path for them to go from the missile corps into the Space Command.
 They started telling me stories about nuclear weapons during the Cold War.
-I became really intrigued, especially after one of them told me the story of the Damascus accident—the explosion of a Titan missile in its silo in Damascus, Georgia, in 1980.
+I became really intrigued, especially after one of them told me the story of the Damascus accident—the explosion of a Titan missile in its silo in Damascus, Arkansas, in 1980.

 I thought that the story of these nuclear close calls was a really compelling one, and an important one to tell.
 I felt like the whole issue of nuclear weapons had been so forgotten, and I wanted to remind people that these things are still out there, ready to go.
 They’re not some archaic thing only of historical interest—although I think that these days, there’s much less of that amnesia, what with the war in Ukraine, and Putin’s nuclear saber-rattling.

 Drollette: I think you’re right; the Bulletin now gets more readers in a month than it used to get in a whole year, compared to when I started here.